Understanding the Real Estate Assessment Notice and other Frequently Asked Questions (FAQs)

 bill.
 The assessed value provides the basis for your real estate taxes

-During 2014 the residential market continued to improve in Fairfax County.
-This market improvement has meant reasonably fast sales, and price appreciation in most neighborhoods, although time on market has increased and sales volume decreased somewhat compared to 2013.
+During 2015 the residential market continued to improve in Fairfax County.
+This market improvement has meant reasonably fast sales, and price appreciation in most neighborhoods.
+Although time on market has increased, sales volume increased somewhat compared to 2014.

 As of January 1, 2016, the real estate market change during 2015 has resulted in an overall increase in residential property assessments due to equalization totaling 1.64%.